PentHertz/RF-Swift/packaging/README.md

 Host setup is opt-in.
-The `rfswift` package ships RF Swift's udev rules for SDR/RF/hardware-security devices as a reference copy in `/usr/share/rfswift/udev/70-rfswift.rules` (the same file is embedded in the binary, so tarball installs have it too) and its post-install script only prints a pointer to `rfswift host setup`.
-That command asks before each step: installing the rules into `/etc/udev/rules.d` (group `plugdev` + the logged-in user's seat ACL, never world-writable nodes; rootless Podman and Nix environments need them, Docker does not), installing Docker and/or Podman from the distribution's repositories, and adding the user to the `docker` group together with a socket ACL so Docker works without logging out.
+The `rfswift` package ships RF Swift's udev rules for SDR/RF/hardware-security devices as a reference copy in `/usr/share/rfswift/udev/70-rfswift.rules` (the same file is embedded in the binary, so tarball installs have it too).
+Its post-install script records that interactive setup is pending and prints a pointer to `rfswift host setup`.
+It deliberately does not invoke apt/dnf/pacman recursively while the package database lock is held.
+The first interactive CLI launch after each packaged version offers the wizard instead; declining is remembered, and unattended installs never block.
+That command asks before each step: installing the rules into `/etc/udev/rules.d` (group `plugdev` + the logged-in user's seat ACL, never world-writable nodes; rootless Podman and Nix environments need them, Docker does not), installing Docker and/or Podman from the distribution's repositories, and adding the user to the `docker` group together with a socket ACL so Docker works without logging out, and installing Nix through the Determinate installer. `xhost` and `pactl` are hard package dependencies and are therefore already present before the wizard.
 `get_rfswift.sh` asks the same questions, and the Workbench's Engine doctor has buttons for the rules and for Docker access (polkit prompt).
 Nothing is applied silently by a package, which keeps unattended installs (Intune, GPO,